Archimedean Survival Processes

-Gamma random bridges (GRBs) fall within the class of \levy random bridges described by \citet{HHM1}.
+GRBs fall within the class of \levy random bridges described in \citep{HHM1}.
 The process $\{\G_{t}\}$ is a Markov process with stationary increments, and is identical in law to a gamma process defined over $[0,T]$ conditioned to have the law of $R$ at time $T$.
 The bridges of a GRB are gamma bridges.
 Since increments of a gamma bridge have a Dirichlet distribution, it follows that the increments of a GRB have a multivariate Liouville distribution.